 Albedo (sometimes referred to as 'reflection coefficient') is a measure of how reflective a surface is.
-It is a measure of the proportion of the incoming solar radiation that is reflected by the surface back into the atmosphere an

 The term is derived from the Latin albus meaning 'white' and is either determined by a value between 0 and 1 or a percentage value.

 The more reflective a surface is the higher the albedo value.
 Very white surfaces, such as fresh snow, reflect a very high fraction of incoming radiation back to space.
 Darker surfaces such as water, forests or asphalt have a much lower albedo and more of the sun's energy is absorbed.

 Interestingly, the surface of the ocean is mostly dark but becomes very reflective when the sun is low in the sky.
 This sun-glint effect is regularly seen in satellite images near sunrise and sunset.

 Much of the planet each day is covered by cloud which will have a different albedo to the surface.
 White clouds reflect more sunlight than water and darker land surfaces.
 Tiny particles in our atmosphere such as dust, smoke and pollen (known as 'aerosols') also affect the overall reflection of incoming solar radiation.